Ziyang-98/job-track/README.md

 # job-tracker

 A single page application to record and track your job applications.
+Check out the app [here](https://job-track-9c538.web.app/)!

 # Set-up